samtecspg/mason/README.md

     execution: "spark"
 ```

-would only accept an operator with both `metastore: s3` and `execution:spark` simultaneously defined as such, in this case storage and scheduler do not matter.
+would only accept an operator configured with both `metastore: s3` and `execution: spark`.

 ## Workflows